Artist

 19Acids In The Style of Rian Treanor - 7 5:06

-20Death Of Loved One 3:34
+20Death of Loved One 3:34

 This project takes its name from the Celestion UL8 speaker.
 My older brother bought a pair of these when i was starting comprehensive school, and between his 10cc and Supertramp records i first encountered electronically synthesized sound at high volumes.
 I soon noticed a pattern emerging in my musical tastes which excluded guitars or drums.
 Instead i favoured almost exclusively the electronic textures and rhythms of The Human League, Fad Gadget and other synthesiser based music of that period.
 I was quite curious about this prejudice and would try to work out why Kraftwerk sounded so much better than a rock band of the time.